leewtai/leewtai.github.io/courses/applied_methods/syllabus.md

   - Late projects will be penalized by 50% for each day it's late.
   - Projects should be submitted on Canvas
 #### - Participation (10%)
-  - Instead of attendance, in class activities is how we'll grade this.
+  - Instead of attendance, in class activities, recorded through Canvas, is how we'll grade this.
+  - To pass the class, you must have at least 50% here.

 ### Prerequisites
-  - Exposure to foundational statistics and probability: conditional expectation,
+  - Exposure to foundational statistics and probability
-  - Course in computing with data
+  - Course in computing that manipulated data
   - Linear regression

 ### Textbooks / Supplies